AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 ![[Pasted image 20250510131130.png]]
-ROW_NUMBER() is mostly used for removing duplicate data and retriev
+ROW_NUMBER() is mostly used for removing duplicate data and retrieving the latest record.